Small-Scale Cidermaking

 is a thriving group of small high-quality cider producers in the

-counties of Gloucestershire, Worcestershire and Herefordshire,
+counties of Gloucestershire, Worcestershire and

 with a smattering of members from adjoining counties eg Dorset,

 Oxfordshire, Berkshire and Warwickshire.
-The Marcher Apple Network
+The Marcher

-and the Gloucestershire Orchard Group have great sites to
+and the Gloucestershire Orchard Trust have

 visit too.
 The

-NACM website, set
+website, set

 up by the National Association of Cidermakers in the UK, is the place